Dan Bus Company

 Dan Bus Company (דן חברה לתחבורה ציבורית) is an Israeli bus company based in Tel Aviv.
-It operates local bus service in the Tel Aviv Metropolitan Area (Gush Dan) and Beer Sheva.
+It operates local bus service in the Tel Aviv metropolitan area and Be'er Sheva.

 Dan operates 1,200 buses and has 2,400 employees.
 It transports approximately over 600,000 passengers daily.
 Combined with its southern subsidiaries, its fleet numbers 2,500.

 History

+1945–1999: Cooperative Tel Aviv bus company

 Dan was founded as a cooperative on 1 December 1945, from the merger of two companies, Galei HaMaavir and Ihud Regev.
+In the sense that most city lines were provided by Egged, Dan competed fellow cooperative with Egged.
+Same-route shared taxis competed with Dan.

+2000–2019: Demutualization and national expansion

-It demutualised, becoming a limited company in May 2002.
+Dan demutualised, becoming a limited company in May 2002.
 In 2009, 23.5% of all Israeli bus travelers used Dan's lines.
 Dan provides bus service six days a week.
 From Friday afternoon until after Sunset Saturday night, service is suspended in observance of the Jewish Sabbath.
 Dan buses run until approximately 23:30 p.m. and resume service in the early morning hours.

 In September 2009, Dan and Veolia reached an agreement on the purchase of Veolia's share in the Jerusalem Light Rail for $15–20 million.
 In October 2010, Veolia reneged and said it would sell its stake to Egged.
 As a result, Dan sued Veolia.